Easy Jimmy dean breakfast sausage recipe

 Step-by-Step Recipe

-- Combine Ingredients: In a large mixing bowl, add the ground pork, salt, black pepper, sage, thyme, garlic powder, onion powder, brown sugar, and red pepper flakes (if using).
-If you’re adding any optional ingredients like cayenne pepper or smoked paprika, include them now.
+In a small bowl, combine the salt, black pepper, ground sage, dried thyme, garlic powder, onion powder, brown sugar, red pepper flakes (if using), and any optional spices you like (cayenne pepper, smoked paprika).
+Mix well.

-- Mix Thoroughly: Use your hands or a spoon to mix the ingredients until the spices are evenly distributed throughout the meat.
-Be careful not to overmix, as this can result in tough sausages.
+Using your hands or a spoon, gently mix everything until the spices are evenly distributed throughout the meat.
+Be careful not to overwork it to keep the patties tender.

-- Serve Immediately: Serve the sausages hot with classic breakfast sides like scrambled eggs, toast, or pancakes.
+Serve the sausage patties hot with your favorite breakfast sides like eggs, toast, or pancakes.
+They also freeze well if you want to save some for later.

 Variations to Try